To know more about our Eco tours, click here.

-I have three children, they’re eight, five and three years old, all born here in Prek Toal.
+I have four children, they’re eleven, eight, six and 2 years old, all born here in Prek Toal.

 When I started in 2010 I remember how panicked I was when we’d have 30 clients for lunch, thinking we hadn’t bought enough or couldn’t cook in time.
 It was scary to walk between tables of foreigners eating your food.
 It was intimidating and overwhelming.